masoodfaisal/ml-workshop/docs/setup-v2.md

 ## Installation procedure

+There are two versions of this workshop you can choose to use:
+- an FSI Use Case
+- a Telco use case
+Both are functionally identical - but use different product data examples, applicable to the chosen use case.
+At various part of the workshop, you use different files approapiate to your chosen use case.

 If you are running this as a workshop, it is recommended you fork this repo as there are changes you can make to your instance of the repo, that will simplify the experience for the students.
 See section _Updating Tool URLs_ below.

 Do the following: